 Correction/Updating Information

-ACSMCPs may update their personally identifiable information (such as a change in address, email, or phone number), by logging in to the MyACSM Portal.
+Certificants may update their personally identifiable information (such as a change in address, email, or phone number), by logging in to the members only portion of our website.
 For assistance, contact certification at certification@acsm.org.

 Permission